This website uses cookies to ensure you get the best experience on our website. Learn more

 Directions

 Oliver's Camp is at the southern end of Tarangire National Park.
-It is around a one hour drive to Kuro airstrip or about 4-5 hours drive to Arusha and Kilimanjaro airport, depending on traffic and how much wildlife you see.
+It is around a 90-minute drive from Kuro airstrip, about 4 hours drive from Arusha and 5 hours from Kilimanjaro airport, depending on traffic and any stops to watch wildlife en route.

 Accessible by